SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%206.JPG)

 Using the buttons and dials you may change the pitstop settings in the same way as using the keyboard.
-All this will be achieved using the following plugin argument:
+All this will be achieved using the following plugin arguments:

 	openPitstopMFD: P; closePitstopMFD: {Insert};
 	pitstopSettings: Strategy Dial.1, Refuel Dial.2 5, TyreSet Button.1 Button.5, TyreCompound Button.2 Button.6,